in his pajamas, Tony finished brushing his teeth, then slid into

 teen.
 Tony was just wishing to himself that he could remember the

-young man's name, when it suddenly came to him--Bobby.
+young man's name, when it immediately came to him--Bobby.
 Well,

 actually it was Robert, but everyone called him Bobby.
 Tony was